sisk-http/website/static/docs/fundamentals/requests.md

 }
 ```

-This method does not yet support interpreting arrays as multiple fields ending in `[]`.
+This method does not supports interpreting arrays as multiple fields ending in `[]` as some HTTP servers do.

 ## Getting multipart form data